MicrochipTech/fpga-hls-examples/Training4/readme.md

 compilation steps are defined by SmartHLS.

 In a custom flow, users are responsible for integrating SmartHLS generated subsystem into their own SoC.
-In this example, the *PolarFire SoC Icicle Kit Reference Design* has a TCL file that drives the overall compilation process.
-The compilation steps are defined in a file called *MPFS\_ICICLE\_KIT\_REFERENCE\_DESIGN.tcl* and the compilation steps are shown in Figure 8‑6.
-This script is executed by Libero, and the TCL script goes through a series of steps, and then calls SmartHLS as an extra step to generate only the HDL modules for the C++ functions.
-Once the HDL modules have been generated, then SmartHLS can automatically integrate them into the *PolarFire SoC Icicle Kit Reference Design*.
+In this example, **our custom design** based off the PFSoC Icicle Kit Reference Design has a TCL file that drives the overall compilation process.
+The compilation steps are defined in a file called *`MPFS_ICICLE_KIT_REFERENCE_DESIGN.tcl`* and the compilation steps are shown in Figure 8‑6.
+This script is executed by Libero, and the TCL script goes through a series of steps, and then calls SmartHLS only as an extra step to generate the HDL modules for the C++ functions.
+Once the HDL modules have been generated, then SmartHLS can automatically integrate them into the design.
 This custom flow (not SmartHLS) continues with synthesis, place-and-route, and bitstream generation.